 63. Our Lady of The Immaculate Conception Church

 If you want to catch a complete view of Panjim, get to the balcony of this church and see it for yourself.
 Interiors of the church are pretty simple.
 Premises of this church have been utilised for several film shoots.
 One can easily spot the actors here, making it one of the best places to visit in Goa.

 The Chapel has a Renaissance style architecture.
 It isn’t functional anymore and therefore rarely open to the visitors.
 Archaeological Survey of India maintains the site.

 This church sets a perfect example of Manueline style architecture of the vintage Portuguese.
 Due to its structure, the church looks more like a fortress.

 66. St. Cajetan Church

-This one is the only dome styled church left in Goa.
+This one is the only dome style church left in Goa.
 Church of St. Cajetan is the only surviving domed church in Goa.
-There is an old well situated in the premises of the church, which has lead to speculations that there existed a Hindu temple in the premises.
+An old wall exists within the premises of the Church which leads to speculations that there was a Hindu temple in the premises.

 67. Basilica of Bom Jesus

 The Basilica of Bom Jesus preserves the sacred remains of Goa’s St. Francis Xavier, who died on a sea voyage to China in 1552.
 Now his body is preserved in an airtight glass coffin, which is placed in a casket.
-Once in every 10 years, visitors at the church are allowed to see his body.
+Once in every 10 years, the church allows the visitors to see his body.
 This is one of the most popular places to visit in Goa among tourists.